LCC-CIT/TipOfTheDay-AspNet8/README.md

 In program.cs there are preprossing directives that allow you to choose whether to use SQLite, MS SQL Server, or MySQL.

-An alternate version of this project using .net 6 is here: https://github.com/LCC-CIT/CS296N-TipOfTheDay
 And another using .net 8 is here: https://github.com/LCC-CIT/TipOfTheDay-AspNet8
 An older version of the code is here: https://github.com/ProfBird/TipOfTheDay-AspNetCore3
+An even older version using .net 4.5 is here: https://github.com/LCC-CIT/CS296N-TipOfTheDay